Identifying vital nodes through augmented random walks on higher-order networks: Experiments and Results

 \subsection{The Vital Nodes in the Network Dismantling Problem}

 To further assess the collective influence of the vital nodes identified by HoRW to maintain the network's connectivity, we applied our algorithms to solve the network dismantling problem \cite{feng2023generalized}.
 The network dismantling problem aims to find an optimal set of nodes whose removal or deactivation can substantially diminish network connectivity, ultimately leading to the collapse of the network.
 Here we focus on the number of nodes that should be removed from a network to decrease the size of its giant connected component (GCC).
 The goal of our experiments is to make the GCC less than or equal to $1\%$ of the original size.
 We would prefer to eliminate fewer nodes to achieve this goal.
-We compare our approach with some classical node ranking algorithms that are commonly used in network dismantling tasks \cite{wandelt2018comparative,pei2020influencer}, namely Betweenness \cite{freeman1977set}, Eigenvector centrality \cite{bonacich1987power}, Coreness \cite{kitsak2010identification}, and CoreHD \cite{zdeborova2016fast}.
+We compare our approach with some classical node ranking algorithms that are commonly used in network dismantling tasks \cite{wandelt2018comparative,pei2020influencer}, namely Betweenness \cite{freeman1977set}, Eigenvector centrality \cite{bonacich1987power}, Coreness \cite{kitsak2010identification}, and CoreHD \cite{zdeborova2016fast} and six new centrality measures (namely, Gravity, Leverage, Two-way random walk betweenness centrality, Quasi-Laplacian, Clustered-local-degree and $k$th Laplacian-energy).
 In the experiments, nodes will be removed one by one from real-world networks according to the descending order of their importance.
 The removal procedure will stop when the size of the GCC is less than or equal to $1\%$ of the original size.
 After the removal process, there is a reinsertion operation \cite{Morone2015Nature,Ren2019Generalized}.
 In the case where the GCC size does not exceed $1\%$ of the original size, all the unnecessary removed nodes will be reinserted into networks again.
-The proportion of removed nodes is shown in Table \ref{TableProportion}.
+The proportion of removed nodes is shown in Table \ref{tab:dismantling}.
+We also compare our HoRW with six new centrality measures in dismantling tasks, see Supplementary Information for more results.

 The findings reveal that our proposed HoRW algorithm demonstrates remarkable performance in tackling the network dismantling problem, outperforming comparing methods.
 This highlights our method's strong capability to identify not only the most influential nodes but also a critical set of nodes whose removal can significantly disrupt the network structure.